 Clearly, there’s a strong link between alcohol and depression.
 Alcohol abuse can cause depression, which can lead to alcohol abuse.
 For that reason, no addiction treatment program would be complete without providing mental health support to clients.

+Dual diagnosis treatment is when two or more disorders receive support, attention, and care at the same time.
+In this case, the two issues would be alcohol addiction and depression.
 If individuals only seek treatment for addiction, then a bout of depression could lead to relapse.
 If depression is the first focus, then clients under the influence of alcohol won’t be able to make progress.
 The only truly effective solution is to treat both issues simultaneously.

 - Dialectical behavioral therapy